TIBCOSoftware/snappydata/docs/monitoring/configure_logging.md

 # Configuring Logging

-By default, log files for SnappyData members are created inside the working directory of the member.
+By default, log files for TIBCO ComputeDB members are created inside the working directory of the member.
 To change the log file directory, you can specify a property `-log-file` as the path of the directory, while starting a member.

-SnappyData uses [log4j](http://logging.apache.org/log4j/) for logging.
+TIBCO ComputeDB uses [log4j](http://logging.apache.org/log4j/) for logging.
 You can configure logging by copying the existing template file **log4j.properties.template** to the **conf** directory and renaming it to **log4j.properties**.

 For example, the following can be added to the **log4j.properties** file to change the logging level of the classes of Spark scheduler.